COSMOS BOOK PRIZE 2025

 2024

-On October 11, 2024, the winners of the Cosmos Book Prize 2024 were announced during a festive evening at CREA in Amsterdam.
-From Number to Universe by Marcel Vonk was the favorite among the students.
+From Number to Universe by Marcel Vonk was the favorite among the scholars.
 The Origin of Time by Thomas Hertog was the winner according to the professional jury.
-Both authors won a cash prize of €1,500.

 Photos: Bob Bronshoff